wwPDB/metallo-extension/metallo-remediation.md

 - For metal ions and polyatomic metal chemical components:
   - Indicating the component type (metal cation or metal-containing ligand).
 - For polyatomic metal chemical components only:
-  - Precursor annotation (for compounds with two or more leaving atoms, or a bond order change).
   - Adopting metalloprotein community software for metal coordination annotation (coordination number, coordination geometry, and coordination descriptor).
   - Annotation of metal-protein interaction.
   - Flagging metal coordination and metal-pi bonds.